 Changes to work status and circumstances

 Table 3 summarises the changes to work status caused by lockdown of working questionnaire respondents.
-In total, 55% (n=268) continued to work as usual (most of whom, 76% (n=205) were key workers), 24% (n=120) changed to home working, and 21% (n=103) changed job/were furloughed/made redundant (Table 2).
+In total, 55% (n=268) continued to work as usual (most of whom, 76% (n=205) were key workers), 24% (n=120) changed to home working, and 21% (n=103) changed job/were furloughed/made redundant (Table 3).
 Older workers (aged >56 years) were those most likely to have been furloughed/changed job or made redundant (43.7%) and unsurprisingly no one working as process/plant/machine operatives, skilled tradesperson or in an elementary occupation was able to work from home.

+Table 3.
+Changes to individuals’ work due to the pandemic, by sociodemographic factors (n=491)